rixx/books.rixx.de/src/reviews/ben-aaronovitch/broken-homes.md

   date_read:
   - 2017-12-14
   did_not_finish: false
-  rating: 4
+  rating: 3
 ---

-Ohh, I like this.
 Inner-city architecture meets black mages meets WW2 mages.
+I liked it, and it was entertaining, but also felt very episodic.
+Yet another London estate market mystery that turns out – shocker! – to have a supernatural component.

+The banter and commentary continues to be entertaining without punching down, though, which felt remarkably refershing.